FC Astra Giurgiu: Last years in the top division and downfall (2017–2022)

-Enache's first game in charge was a 1–0 defeat against Sepsi OSK, after this result Astra fell off the play-off spots for the first time in over a year.
-However, even if he failed to win his first 2 games at the helm, he led the team to a fantastic 11 games unbeaten streak which secured an easy play-off qualification, finishing the regular season in 4th place.
-Under Costel Enache, Astra Giurgiu played a very possession-based style of play, using many short passes to open up defenses.
-They had the 3rd best attack and second best defense in the league at the end of the main campaign.
-Denis Alibec was their most important asset, and, even though he scored only five goals and was held back by injuries, he was the main creator of the team, providing many clear chances to his teammates.
-Another star of the team was the center-back Mike Cestor, who was included in the team of the season.
-Also, youngsters Mihai Butean and Valentin Gheorghe broke into the first team.
-After the very good main campaign, the team had high hopes for the play-off, hoping to qualify for European competitions.
-However, this was not the case, and the team suffered a meltdown.
-After many financial problems, the players protested in the media, openly criticizing the owner Ioan Niculae for not paying their wages and boycotted training.
-Right-back Claudiu Belu even got his contract terminated after he complained about the money issue in a post match conference.
-Many first team starters filed a memorandum.
-The last few months of the season were nightmarish, losing eight games out of ten in the play-off, managing to beat only Sepsi OSK.
-Astra Giurgiu had a very easy road to the final of the Romanian Cup.
-Up until the final, they played only second division teams or teams who were not interested in the competition, using their B-side.
-After breezing past CS Luceafărul Oradea, FC Universitatea Cluj FC Dunărea Călărași and CFR Cluj, Astra faced FC Viitorul Constanța in the final.
-Alibec opened the score from a free kick right before half-time against the run of play.
-Viitorul dominated the game and Astra was forced to defend with all its resources and hoped to clinch the victory, but in the 72nd minute a series of unfortunate events started.
-Alibec was injured and substituted, five minutes later Viitorul equalized from a corner, and another 5 minutes later Romário Pires was sent off for a second yellow.
-In extra time, Astra changed the system to five defenders but still conceded a goal and lost their second final in the last three years, and also lost the chance to play in the Europa League next season.
-At the end of the campaign, most of the important players left for free alongside Costel Enache, who finished his contract with the club.
+Although the team started the 2018–19 season very well with a surprising 1–0 win over the vice-champions FCSB.
+A few days later, owner Ioan Niculae announced that Astra Giurgiu managed to buy back their former star attacker, Denis Alibec, for 1 million euros, from FCSB, where he was excluded from the team after a fallout.
+After many financial problems, the players protested in the media, openly criticizing the owner Ioan Niculae for not paying their wages, and boycotted training.
+Right-back Claudiu Belu even had his contract terminated after he complained about the money issue in a post-match conference.
+Many first-team starters filed a memorandum.
+The last few months of the season were nightmarish, losing eight out of ten games in the play-off, managing to beat only Sepsi OSK.
+Astra Giurgiu had a very easy road to the final of the Romanian Cup, playing only second division teams or teams who were not interested in the competition, using their B-side.
+After breezing past CS Luceafărul Oradea, FC Universitatea Cluj, FC Dunărea Călărași, and CFR Cluj, Astra faced FC Viitorul Constanța in the final.
+Alibec opened the score from a free-kick right before half-time against the run of play.
+Viitorul dominated the game, and Astra was forced to defend with all its resources and hoped to clinch the victory.
+However, in the 72nd minute, a series of unfortunate events started.
+Alibec was injured and substituted.
+Five minutes later, Viitorul equalized from a corner, and another five minutes later, Romário Pires was sent off for a second yellow.
+In extra time, Astra changed the system to five defenders but still conceded a goal and lost their second final in the last three years, losing the chance to play in the Europa League next season.